easybuilders/easybuild-tutorial/docs/2021-lust/basic_usage.md

 covered in this tutorial, since they are not commonly used.

-Arguments passed to the `eb` command, being anything that is *not* an option (which starts with `-` or `--`) or is a value for a preceding configuration option, are assumed to refer to easyconfig files (with some exeptions).
+Arguments passed to the `eb` command, being anything that is *not* an option (which starts with `-` or `--`) or is a value for a preceding configuration option, are assumed to refer to easyconfig files (with some exceptions).
 These could be:

 * the *(absolute or relative) path* to an easyconfig file;